EyesOfNetworkCommunity/eonweb/module/admin_itsm/README.md

 Installation
 ------------
 To use this module you need to have the latest version of eonweb that used all the modification given to the module monitoring_ged, included files and admin_itsm.
-Moreover to used all the functionality of this tool you have to modified `/srv/eyesofnetwork/ged/scripts/ged-nagios-host` and `/srv/eyesofnetwork/ged/scripts/ged-nagios-service` and add this line :
+Moreover to used all the functionality of this tool you have to modified if necessary to automatize the creation of ticket, `/srv/eyesofnetwork/ged/scripts/ged-nagios-host` and `/srv/eyesofnetwork/ged/scripts/ged-nagios-service` and add this line :

 ``` shell
     #Call script to handle itsm auto-management